-Special Revenue Funds.
-The fund balance of SETRPC's special revenue funds decreased by \$262,823 during fiscal year 2019.
-For the third year in a row SETRPC saw a reduction of Supplemental Environmental Project (SEP) funding.
-Therefore, it was necessary to utilize Air Quality monitoring dues during fiscal year 2019.
-In prior years SETRPC received enough SEP funding to cover all Air Quality monitoring expenditures.
+The Air Quality fund balance decreased \$191,813 from the prior year.
+For the fourth year in a row SETRPC saw a reduction of Supplemental Environmental Project (SEP) funding.
+Therefore, it was necessary to utilize Air Quality monitoring dues during fiscal year 2020 to cover more consultant fees.